ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 As long as you can find a way to express the solution to your problem in terms of a map function and reduce function, then the MapReduce framework will be able to help you.
 The key points here are:

-* You must be able to split your input data into non-dependent units (E.G. the individual documents retrieved by a crawler from a set of web sites)
+* You must be able to split your input data into units that have no dependencies between them (E.G. the individual documents retrieved by a crawler from a set of web sites)
-* You must be able to write a common map function that can be applied in any order to these individual units of data
+* You must be able to write a map function that can be applied ***in any order*** to these individual units of data
-* When passed through the shuffle phase, the intermediate key/value pairs generated by your map functions act as the input to one or more instances of the reduce function.
+* The identity of the relevant reduce worker is determined when the intermediate key/value pairs are passed through the hash algorithm during the shuffle phase.
 * The output of the reduce function(s) is/are the final analysed data from this run of the MapReduce framework

-Additionally, you might need to provide certain configuration parameters for the number of map and reduce workers you expect to need, but in the end, the MapReduce framework implements the plumbing code, and leaves a couple of gaps that you need to fill in by supplying your own code.
+Additionally, you might need to provide certain configuration parameters for the number of map and reduce workers you expect to need, but in the end, the MapReduce framework implements all the plumbing code, leaving a couple of gaps into which you insert your own code.